 Be willing to participate in random drug and/or alcohol testing during training.

-Costs include: ELDT Course, Classroom Materials, Montana CDL written examination costs, use of Tractor-Trailer for the Montana CDL Pre-trip/Skills/Road Test, pre-training drug screen, DOT Physical, and HAZMAT Background check (if needed) - $3,500 — Beginning July 1st, 2022, the cost of tuition will increase to $4,500.
+Costs include: ELDT Course, classroom materials, Montana CDL written examination costs, use of tractor-trailer for the Montana CDL Pre-trip/Skills/Road Test, pre-training drug screen, DOT Physical, and HAZMAT background check (if needed) - $4,500

-Additional attempt(s) for the State CDL Test and use of Tractor-Trailer for State Test- (each attempt) - $100
+Additional attempt(s) for the State CDL Test and use of tractor-trailer for the Pre-trip/Skills/Road Test- (each attempt) - $100